khaliszz/ProjectDAD_Library/README.md

 ### Database

-- MariaDB: Stores data related to members, books, and borrowings.
+- phpMyAdmin: Stores data related to members, books, and borrowings.
 - Tables: Includes tables for members, books, and borrowings with appropriate foreign key relationships.

 ## How to Run